realmatterio/ArtUSD/README.md

 ## Abstract

 ArtUSD is a stablecoin model pegged 1:1 to the US dollar, backed by a **$1 billion art collection** verified through NFT-based legel credentials and a regulated USD reserve pool (in USDC).
 Operating on Ethereum, ArtUSD leverages smart contracts to facilitate issuance, trading, redemption, and arbitrage.
 The system integrates a **leverage model** requiring only **$300 million USDC** in the FundPool to issue **1 billion ArtUSD**, achieving capital efficiency with a 3:1 leverage ratio.
 The **Primary Market/Auction House (e.g., Sotheby’s)** manages issuance and offline arbitrage, the **Secondary Market/DEX (e.g., Quantumatter)** enables trading, and the **Accounting Firm (e.g., PwC)** ensures reserve transparency.

 This white paper details the system’s architecture, roles, smart contracts, purchasing/arbitrage processes, and funding model, supported by visual diagrams.
+This paper is for educational purposes only.
+It is not intended to provide financial, legal, or investment advice.

 ## 1. Introduction

 ArtUSD introduces a novel stablecoin model that combines the stability of fiat-backed virtual assets (e.g. cryptocurrencies) with the value preservation of high-value art collections.
-Central to its design is a **leverage model** that optimizes capital efficiency while ensuring a robust 1:1 peg to the US dollar.
-By backing **1 billion ArtUSD** with a **$1 billion art collection** and a **~$300 million USDC FundPool**, ArtUSD achieves a **leverage ratio** of 3:1, requiring only ~30% liquid reserves.
+Central to its design is a
+- **leverage model** that optimizes capital efficiency while ensuring a robust 1:1 peg to the US dollar.
+- By backing **1 billion ArtUSD**
+- with a **$1 billion art collection**
+- and a **~$300 million USDC FundPool**,
+ArtUSD achieves a **leverage ratio** of 3:1, requiring only ~30% liquid reserves.

 This model delivers key benefits:
 - **Capital Efficiency**: A fractional USDC reserve reduces upfront capital needs, leveraging the $1 billion art collection as collateral, akin to issuing **perpetual redeemable bonds**.
 - **Price Stability**: Online arbitrage (via Secondary Market/DEX) and offline auctions (e.g., via Sotheby’s events) correct price deviations, maintaining the 1:1 peg.
 - **Trust and Transparency**: NFT verifiable credentials (`ArtCredentialNFT.sol`) verify art authenticity, oracles (`ArtUSD.getArtReserveValue`) provide accurate valuations, and audits (`FundPool.getReserveBalance`) ensure reserve integrity.
 - **Market Appeal**: The bond-like structure, with each ArtUSD redeemable for $1 USDC, attracts investors seeking stability and art-backed value.
-This white paper is for educational purposes only.
-It is not intended to provide financial, legal, or investment advice.

 The ArtUSD ecosystem integrates five roles:
 - **Crypto Investor**: Purchases ArtUSD, trades, and arbitrages to stabilize the peg.